NITCbase/nitcbase.github.io/docs/Roadmap/Stage06.md

 :::note Learning Objectives

 - Implement the commands to rename relations and attributes
-- Implement disk write-back operations
+- Implement the transfer of record blocks between the disk and the buffer
-- Implement an LRU buffer for disk blocks
+- Implement the LRU algorithm to free up space in the buffer when it becomes fully occupied

 :::